tsaxena/tsaxena.github.io/_posts/2023-11-18-LLM-finetuning.md

 ## LLM finetuning
 I currently work on prompt engineering as a part of the firefly team.
-A lot of prompt processing is required
+As a part of that work I have come accross a number of ways to finetune LLMs for usecases.
+I am going to summarize some of common techniques for finetuning LLMs.

+-

 Due to a plugin called `jekyll-titles-from-headings` which is supported by GitHub Pages by default.
 The above header (in the markdown file) will be automatically used as the pages title.